The oldest public wildflower garden in the United States

-New England Aster is a showy native, erect, perennial aster with stout bristly haired stems reaching up to 6 feet high.
-Stems and branches are usually covered with short white hair and are light brown to dark brown to purplish in color.
+New England Aster is a showy native, erect, perennial aster with stout stems reaching up to 6 feet high.
+Stems and branches are light brown to dark brown to purplish in color and are usually covered with short white bristly hair.
 The main stem branches profusely near the top.

 The leaves are alternate, oblong, stiff but thin, mostly entire, with hairy edges and clasp the stem tightly with rounded lobes.
 The leaf underside has fine hair with longer hair on the mid-vein.
 Within the floral array leaves are reduced in size and lower leaves toward the bottom of the stem, which are larger, usually drop by flowering time.

 The floral array is a branched panicle atop the stems.
 These clusters are leafy and crowded with stalked flowers.

 Flowers: The are 3/4 to 1 1/2 inches wide and composed of two types of florets.
 The outer ray florets can be reddish-purple, rose, violet or sometimes white, with numerous rays, 50 to 75+.
 These are pistillate and fertile.
 These surround the tubular central disc florets which number 50 to 110, have a yellow corolla tube with 5 pointed lobes, turning reddish-purple at maturity like most asters of this genus.
 These florets are bisexual and fertile.
 They open from the outside of the disc to the center.
-Anthers of the stamens are yellow, with the five stamens are appressed around the single style.
-The flower stalk has green bracts that have short hair and glandular hair.
-These bracts grade upward into 3 to 5 series of linear, glandular-hairy dark green to purple tinged phyllaries, which tend to spread outward at their tips.
+Anthers of the stamens are yellow, with the five filaments appressed around the single style, which has appendages at its tip.
+The style is exserted from the corolla throat when the floret opens.
+The flower stalk has green bracts called, calyculi, that have short hair and glandular hair.
+These bracts grade upward into 3 to 5 series of linear, glandular-hairy dark green to purple tinged phyllaries, which surround the florets and which tend to spread outward at their tips.

 Seed (Cypsela): Fertile flowers produce a dry 7 to 10 nerved cypsela which has a tawny color pappus attached for wind dispersion.
 These seeds are light - 66,000 to the ounce and require 60 days of cold stratification for germination.